 Irish racing would need no more than 10 days to start up again

-Horse Racing Ireland is determined the sport maintains a ‘race ready’ position
+Horse Racing Ireland is determined the sport maintains a ‘racing ready’ position

 The last racing fixture to be held in Ireland came at Naas on March 23rd.
 Photograph: Morgan Treacy/Inpho